 - The Site contains Grade 2 quality soil (very good quality agricultural land) and Grade 3 quality soil (good to moderate quality land), which is BMV land.
 Appropriate consideration would be required to mitigate the impacts on soil quality and agricultural land - this is likely to include removal of soils for stockpiling prior to reuse, potentially in site restoration. - The Site contains 11kV overhead and underground electricity lines within the Site boundary.
 The Site is within 100m of a high pressure gas mains (Cadent Gas).
-Further investigation and consultation would be needed to determine appropriate mitigation measures to avoid impacts on the gas main to make the Site acceptable which may include diversion and/or protection. - One residential building is present within the Site.
-Two residential buildings are outside the Site boundary less than or equal to 20m from the Site.
-One residential building is more than 20m but less than or equal to 50m from the Site.
-Nine residential buildings are more than 50m but less than or equal to 250m from the Site, Given the proximity of sensitive receptors, mitigation would be required, however, the levels of mitigation required to ensure that there are no serious impacts on health and amenity would likely be difficult to achieve.
+Further investigation and consultation would be needed to determine appropriate mitigation measures to avoid impact on the gas main to make the Site acceptable which may include diversion and/or protection. - Two residential buildings are outside the Site boundary less than or equal to 20m from the Site.
+One residential building is more than 50m but less than or equal to 250m from the Site, Given the proximity of sensitive receptors, high levels of mitigation are likely to be required to make the Site acceptable in terms of impacts on health and amenity e.g. high level noise screening and extensive dust suppression measures.